 After Thomas died in 1823 and Charity in 1824, the house was transferred to their heirs.
 In 1830, Arvine Wales purchased the home and 60 acres, building a west wing on the house in 1831.
 Wales also supported the abolition movement.
 The Wales family has owned the home all but a few years since then.
 In 1910, the house saw more changes and additions, the last being a screened-in porch built in 1920.
 Today, Spring Hill is the oldest house of significance remaining in Massillon.

 Spring Hill is located at 1401 Spring Hill Ln., in Massillon, Ohio .
-The house is open for tours from 1:00pm to 4:00pm Wednesday, Thursday, and Sunday from June-August.
-For more information call 330-833-6749 or visit www.massillonproud.com/springhill .
+The house does provide tours.
+For more information visit https://www.springhillhistorichome.org/